International Student Responsibilities

 Reduction in Course Load: With approval, in advance, from the International Student Coordinator, you may register for less than 12 credit hours if:

-- Final Term of Study - If all requirements for your degree will be completed at the end of the term, you only have to take the courses needed to finish.
+- Final Term of Study - If all requirements for your degree are met at the end of the term, you only have to take the courses needed to finish.

 - Special Circumstances - If you have an illness or other medical condition, a doctor can provide documentation that you need a reduced course load.
 You must resume full-time study when the condition is resolved.

-On-Campus Only: You may work up to 20 hours per week on campus while school is in session in any student services or educationally affiliated job.
+On-Campus Only: You may work up to 20 hours per week on-campus while school is in session.
+This position may be for any student services or educationally affiliated employment opportunity.

 Within the U.S.: You may travel if you maintain your lawful status and have your valid passport, I-94, and I-20 in your possession.